Hellcat: A Cop’s Best Backup Gun?

 Because of the design of its full-length recoil spring guide, it has “stand-off capability.”
 In other words, it won’t go out of battery in a straightforward press contact shot, and can be expected to fire in that life-or-death circumstance.

 Some shooters don’t care for the grip safety on the larger XD models.
-They’ll be happy to know that the Hellcat doesn’t come with this feature.
+They’ll be happy to know that the Hellcat doesn’t come with a manual or grip safety.
 It does come with a rear sight shaped with a shelf that lets a wounded officer cycle the slide one-handed by catching that shelf on the edge of the belt.

 The Hellcat is competitively priced, making it attractive to underpaid law enforcement personnel.
 It’s reliable and well-designed with a lot of great features.
 All things considered, it seems to have a bright future in several aspects of modern American police work.
 The bottom line for me?
 The new Hellcat pistol has definite law enforcement applications.